ChrisDeng21/daily-record/docker/Run_OpenBMC_Test_Automation_In_Docker_Container.md

 ### Symptom
 None
 ### Cause
-Provide an example that builds `a Docker image with the openbmc-test-automation environment` and the `QEMU Tool`, and demonstrates how to perform testing on the emulator.
+Provide an example that builds [a Docker image with the openbmc-test-automation environment](#a-docker-image-with-the-openbmc-test-automation-environment) and the [QEMU Tool](#qemu-tool), and demonstrates how to perform testing on the emulator.
 ### Solution
 #### Build
 ##### A Docker image with the openbmc-test-automation environment